Facebook is one of the oldest social media channels, but it’s still a great place to earn money. Here’s how to monetize your Facebook Page!

 How do you know if you’re eligible for monetization?

-Checking if you can monetize your Facebook Page is super easy.
+The Facebook Page monetization eligibility check is super easy.
 You just need to meet the eligibility standards and carry out a few simple steps.
 Here’s how!

 - Head to the Facebook Creator Studio, which you can use to upload content and keep track of your videos’ performance.
 Remember that Creator Studio doubles up as an Instagram tool, so you might be familiar with it if you’re a dab hand on the ‘Gram.